-Your school will likely provide you with helpful information and support in the visa application process, but ultimately it will be up to you to apply for a U.S. student visa.
+Your school will likely provide you with helpful information and support during the visa application process, but ultimately it will be up to you to deal with the U.S. government in applying for a U.S. student visa.

-If you are applying to academic programs (requiring an F-1 visa), start contacting schools at least a year before you plan to start your studies.
+If you are applying to academic programs (requiring an F-1 visa), it's normally best to start contacting schools at least a year before you plan to start your studies.
 The school year usually starts in August or September.

 Competition for entry to schools in the United States can be fierce, especially if they are big-name schools like Harvard or Stanford.
 You will probably want to submit between five and ten applications to a mix of schools, including some that you know you have a good chance of being admitted to.

 If you are planning to apply to a vocational program (requiring an M-1 visa), the calendar will not be so predictable.
-You will need to contact the school(s) directly for information on admission and scheduling.
+You will need to contact schools directly for information on admission and scheduling.

-On the other hand, you don’t want to apply too late.
-The U.S. consulate may not issue your visa decision, nor the visa itself, on the same day as you appear in person to apply.
-In some cases, applications are referred for further administrative processing, which can take up to 60 days or more from the interview date to be resolved.
+In some cases, applications are referred for further administrative processing, which can take up to 60 days or more from the consular interview date to be resolved.
 Check with your local U.S. consulate for its suggestions on timing and application procedures.
 Many recommend applying three to six weeks in advance of your intended travel.

-As of the start of 2013, USCIS was taking just short of three months to process change of status applications for F-1 and M-1 students at the California and Vermont Service Centers.
-You would want to apply earlier than this timeframe.
+As of early 2023, USCIS was taking between 11 and 19 months to process change of status applications for F-1 and M-1 students, depending on service center.
+You would want to apply early enough to deal with this timeframe.